SlackBuffer/blockchain-web/Go/TGPL.md

     - If a slice of runes is converted to a string, it produces the concatenation of the UTF-8 encoding of each rune
     - Converting an integer value to a string interprets the integer as a rune value, and yields the UTF-8 representation of that rune.
 If the rune is invalid, the replacement character is substituted
 ### Strings and Byte Slices
+- 4 important standard packages for manipulating string
+    1. `strings`
+        - Searching, replacing, comparing, trimming, splitting, and joining strings
+    2. `bytes`
+        - Similar functions for manipulating slices of bytes, of type `[]byte`
+        - Because strings are immutable, building up strings incrementally can involve a lot of allocation and copying.
+In such cases, it's more efficient to use the `bytes.Buffer` type
+    3. `strconv`
+        - Converting boolean, integer, and floating-point values to and from their string representations, and functions for quoting and unquoting strings
+    5. `unicode`
+        - Provides functions like `IsDigit`, `IsLetter`, `IsUpper`, and `IsLower` for classifying runes.
+Converting functions like `ToUpper` and `ToLower` convert a rune into the given case if it's a letter
+            - All these functions use the Unicode standard categories for letters, digits, and so on
+            - The `strings` package has similar functions, also called `ToUpper` and `ToLower`, that return a new string with the specified transformation applied to each character of the original string
+- The `path` package works with slash-delimited paths on any platform. `path/filepath`